 It’s a beautiful weekend day and you’re looking for a new adventure to enjoy with your dog.
-Look no further then your nearest winery!
-Pack a picnic, load up the car and escape from the city with a visit a local winery.
-Walk through the vineyards and relax and taking in scenic views with your dog, and get in a little wine tasting, of course.
+Look no further than your nearest winery!
+Pack a picnic, load up the car and escape from the city with a visit to a local winery.
+Walk through the vineyards and relax while taking in scenic views with your dog, and get in a little wine tasting, of course.

 Whether you’re nearby one of the towns listed below or planning a dog-friendly road trip– add one of the stops listed below to your plans for a fun and relaxing day.
-To find more dog-friendly wineries, search online or check out a listings city or state at DogFriendly.com.
-Please add your favorite dog-friendly winery in the comments section below!
+Search online to find more dog-friendly wineries – or Suri or Alexa can help you in a pinch.
+Please be sure to add your favorite dog-friendly wineries in the comments section below.

 Also, keep in mind that while dog-friendly wineries allow well-behaved dogs on their grounds, they must be leashed and most wineries do not allow dogs in the tasting rooms.
 Find out the winery’s policy and follow it to ensure dogs remain welcome.
 Be sure to pack food and water plus bowls for your pup too.

 In the Finger Lakes region, New York’s largest wine producing area, visit Hunt Country Vineyards, and you and your dog will be welcomed by any of the official winery greeter pups, all of which are adopted or rescue animals.
 Relax and make a day of it while you sample wines from 100% New York State grapes.
 Find other listings for dog-friendly wineries in the Finger Lakes region at the Finger Lakes Tourism Council Site.

 With house red and white wines that feature the winery Golden Retrievers on the labels, there’s no doubt that Barrel Oak Winery welcomes dogs.
 Just an hour outside of Washington DC, escape to the vineyards and enjoy wine tasting, picnicking and more, where leashed dogs are even allowed in the tasting room.